Back to blogs

 Remix IDE logo and word mark

-Remix is a browser-based Integrated Development Environment (IDE) that requires little setup and is readily available for anyone interested in writing smart contracts.
+Remix is a browser-based Integrated Development Environment (IDE) that requires little setup and is readily available for anyone interested in implementing smart contracts.
+It’s the starting point for many new Solidity developers.

-Besides the online IDE, Remix offers a desktop IDE and a Visual Studio Code plugin, providing additional functionality and more secure local life storage.
+Besides the online version, Remix offers a desktop IDE and a Visual Studio Code plugin.
+These provide extra functionality and more secure local life storage.

 Hardhat logo

-Hardhat comes with tools for compiling, deploying, testing, and debugging Solidity smart contracts.
-It includes a local Ethereum network for testing and supports a wide range of plugins.
+It comes with compiling, deploying, testing, and debugging tools.
+And includes a local Ethereum network for testing, and supports a wide range of plugins.

-Hardhat boasts numerous open-source plugins, including gas analyzers, unit test coverage reports, and tools for integration with front-end applications.
+Hardhat boasts numerous open-source plugins.
+These include gas analyzers, unit test coverage reports, and tools for integrating front-end applications.

 Foundry logo